—Zagat / Meesha Halm

 —7x7 Magazine / Marcia Gagliardi

-Perhaps the best part of the plate, however, was the saucer-size cream biscuit, crumbly and so rich itself that it scarcely needed the
+Perhaps the best part of the plate, however, was the saucer-size cream biscuit, crumbly and so rich itself that it scarcely needed the pat of butter alongside.

 —SF Weekly / Meredith Brody